 Our stock price has declined significantly since January 2012 and may continue to be volatile due to, among other factors, our low float, which is the number of shares of the Company's common stock that are outstanding and available for trading by the public.
 Our relatively low float is a consequence of the concentrated holdings of certain of our principal shareholders, as well as our repurchases of common stock under the stock repurchase program that our Board of Directors adopted in 2010.
 The resulting thin trading market for our stock may cause the market price for our common stock to fluctuate significantly more than the stock market as a whole, and without a large float, our common stock is less liquid than the stock of companies with broader public ownership.
-In other words, the Company's stock price may change dramatically when buyers seeking to purchase shares of the Company's common stock when shareholders are trying to sell their shares (including optionees exercising in-the-money stock options), and in the absence of an active public trading market, you may be unable to liquidate your investment in the Company at the time that you wish at a price that you consider satisfactory.
+In other words, the Company's stock price may change dramatically when buyers seeking to purchase shares of the Company's common stock exceed the shares available on the market, or when there are no buyers to purchase shares of the Company's common stock when shareholders are trying to sell their shares (including optionees exercising in-the-money stock options), and in the absence of an active public trading market, you may be unable to liquidate your investment in the Company at the time that you wish at a price that you consider satisfactory.
 The lack of an active market may also reduce the fair value of your shares and may impair our ability to raise capital to continue to fund operations by selling shares or to acquire other companies by using our shares as consideration.